emacthegreat/emacthegreat.github.com/_posts/2018-08-07-helen-shaw.md

 Now I run my own business, splitting my time between art direction and CX consulting.

 #### We recently discussed how businesses are moving towards the subscription model for services as opposed to providing a lump sum price and deliverable, such as in the case of Adobe’s product offerings.
 Do you think this trend will continue, and what will be the impact from a customer retention stand point?
 The trend will definitely continue.
-Year over year, a third more companies are using SaaS technology and almost a half of US businesses rely exclusively on SaaS platforms (source).
+Year over year, a third more companies are using SaaS technology and almost a half of US businesses rely exclusively on SaaS platforms.
 You asked about impact on retention.
 With SaaS, trying a new tech solution is easier, but this also means leaving a tech solution is easier!
 The tendency in SaaS is toward churn, but it can cost up to 25 times as much to acquire a new customer than to keep a current one so it just makes good business sense to focus on retaining existing customers.
 Good SaaS solutions result in an elevated customer experience for the end user.

 #### How has your time in the tech industry shaped your overall business practice and perspective?